Alma! – kinetic opera

 composition: Minna Leinonen

-libretto: Minna Weselius
+libretto: Hanna Weselius

 conductor: Jutta Seppinen